Running Pulse in Embedded Mode (Quick Start)

 If you have configured authentication for the Pulse application, enter the username and password of a valid Pulse account in the login screen.
 Otherwise, enter the default “admin” in both fields.
 Click Sign In to continue.

-After you log in, Pulse displays the main cluster view for the local distributed system.
+After you log in, Pulse displays the main cluster view for the local cluster.
 See Using Pulse Views.

 Note: When running in embedded mode, the Pulse application connects only to the JMX Manager running in the locator or member that hosts Pulse.
 This enables you to monitor all members of that cluster.
 You can also view (but not monitor) connected WAN clusters, and can view gateway senders and receivers that are configured in the local cluster.